 Trauma/PTSD (Post Traumatic Stress Disorder)

 Healing Neen is a feature-length documentary of a young woman once trapped in a cycle of neglect, prostitution, and drug abuse.
 Provocative and emotionally turbulent, Neen’s story is also one of healing and recovery.
 After enduring a childhood of trauma and abuse, Tonier Cain (“Neen”) survived two decades of living on the streets.
 Arrested 83 times, with 63 convictions, many told her that she would spend the rest of her life in prison or die on the streets.
-Now a renowned motivational speaker, Neen ends her presentations with an emphatic; “Not so, not so!”
+Now a renowned motivational speaker, Neen ends her presentations with an emphatic; “Not so, not so!.”

 Working for the National Center for Trauma-Informed Care, Neen currently travels the country, attending conferences as an advocate and educator on the devastating impact of childhood abuse and the need to focus on trauma-informed care.
-Meeting one-on-one with women in prison, Neen helps to inspire others with her story, citing as her mantra ‘where there’s breathe there’s hope’.
+Meeting one-on-one with women in prison, Neen helps to inspire others with her story, citing as her mantra ‘where there’s breath there’s hope’.
 Healing Neen profiles the transformation of a remarkable woman, illustrating how one transformed life can aid thousands afflicted by trauma and abuse.

 Between Iraq and a Hard Place